mahnoork21/capstone/README.md

 - Install firebase CLI in your local machine
 - Switch to `dev` branch.
 Fetch all latest changes.
-- In your termial run: `npm run build`
+- In your terminal run: `npm run build`
 - The build process ran successfully, if it doesn't give you any errors and you can see a list of routes at the end.
 The output is generated in 'out' folder.
-- In your termianl run: `firebase login` and make sure you are logged in to your Holland Bloorview guest account.
+- In your terminal run: `firebase login` and make sure you are logged in to your Holland Bloorview guest account.
-- In your termianl run: `firebase deploy --only hosting`
+- In your terminal run: `firebase deploy --only hosting`
 - Congratulations!!
 Your latest changes are deployed.

 ## Project Structure